 Use of ionic liquid and microwave irradiation as a convenient, rapid and eco-friendly method for synthesis of novel optically active and highly organosoluble aromatic polyamides containing N-phthaloyl-L-alanine pendent group

-An efficient, fast and easy method for synthesis of new optically active and thermally stable aromatic polyamides (PAs) containing pendent phthalimide group and -alanine flexible side spacer using room temperature ionic liquid (RTIL) by microwave irradiation has been investigated.
+An efficient, fast and easy method for synthesis of new optically active and thermally stable aromatic polyamides (PAs) containing pendent phthalimide group and l-alanine flexible side spacer using room temperature ionic liquid (RTIL) by microwave irradiation has been investigated.
 The results found that RTIL efficiently absorb microwave energy, thus leading to a very high heating rate.
 All the PAs showed excellent solubility and readily dissolved in various organic solvents.
 Thermogravimetric analysis (TGA) exhibited that polymers were stable, with 10% weight loss recorded above 373 and 418 °C in the nitrogen atmosphere.
 In order to see the efficiency of microwave irradiation, this method was compared with polycondensation of the same monomers in RTILs using conventional heating.